gleam-lang/website/book-src/tour/case-expressions.md

 }
 ```

-It's not just the top level data structure that can be pattern matches,
+It's not just the top level data structure that can be pattern matched,
 contained values can also be matched.
 This gives `case` the ability to
 concisely express flow control that might be verbose without pattern matching.